Themes / Improving Styling

 An attempt to radically simplify the concept

-Finally, an inspired idea (from our founder during design review) led to a way around the problem of templates and themes interacting together.
+An inspired idea (from our founder during design review) led to a way around the problem.

 Templates can 'belong' to Themes